gillianassi/Portfolio/src/markdown/projects/NotForSale.md

         <div class="w-full">
             <h1 class="title">Camera Pathfinding</h1>
             <p>
                 Throughout the map, a multitude of nodes are placed that define all possible paths.
 This includes mono-directional paths.
-In the beginning of the game the Dijkstra algorithm is used to create a lookup table for all nodes.
+At the beginning of the game, the Dijkstra algorithm is used to create a lookup table for all nodes.
 The lookup table is afterwards used to always calculate the closest person to the objective.
-I used Unity gismos for an easy setup of nodes and clear visualization of the optimal path.
+I used Unity gismos for an easy setup of nodes and a clear visualization of the optimal path.
             </p>
         </div>
     </div>